 The rape revenge genre is a unique one.
 On the one hand, it requires the main character — usually a woman — to undergo a traumatic sexual assault.
 But on the other, it gives that character agency by sending her on a quest to seek her own revenge on her rapist.
-It's a genre that had its heyday in the 1970s, and is having a bit of a comeback with movies like Elle, Gerald's Game, and now, MFA.
+It's a genre that had its heyday in the 1970s, and is having a bit of a comeback with movies like Elle, Gerald's Game and now, MFA.

 The next day, Noelle attempts to report the incident to the administration, to no avail.
-Instead of focusing on her attacker, the school counselor asks her if she had been drinking, and if there's a possibility he couldn't have heard her say no. Discouraged, she goes to Luke's room to confront him.
+Instead of focusing on her attacker, the school counsellor asks her if she had been drinking, and if there's a possibility he couldn't have heard her say no. Discouraged, she goes to Luke's room to confront him.
 They argue, and an accidental altercation leaves him dead.
 Feeling inspired and empowered by the justice she just took back for herself, Noelle embarks on a quest for revenge on the glut of campus rapists who were either never charged or let off with a warning.

 But despite the actual murders that take place throughout the film, my mind kept getting drawn back to that violent rape scene.
-It was horrific to watch, and yet, I never felt as if Noelle's pain was being exploited for some kind of twisted viewing pleasure.
+It was horrific to watch, yet I never felt as if Noelle's pain was being exploited for some kind of twisted viewing pleasure.
 Much like on The Deuce, a show that has successfully depicted tricky sex scenes from a female perspective, MFA makes a conscious effort to focus solely on Noelle's experience.
 In other words, there is not one Theon Greyjoy in sight.

-"Most people don't realize just how horrific rape is as a crime," Leite explained in a phone interview.
+"Most people don't realise just how horrific rape is as a crime," Leite explained in a phone interview.
 To prepare for the scene, the director says she watched a lot of movies that depicted rape, especially other rape revenge films.
 One thing she noticed was that many of these, directed mostly by men, were shot to show the full picture of what was happening, meaning the audience could see the rapist taking pleasure from the act.

-"I thought a lot about: 'What am I saying here?'," she said.
+"I thought a lot about: 'What am I saying here?'" she said.
 "As a filmmaker, where you decide to put the camera, and how you shoot it says so much.
-The camera is always suggestive"
+The camera is always suggestive."

-Leite added that when came time to shoot the scene, she didn't really choreograph things too much, and instead told Eastwood and Vack to play it out in real time — if it took five minutes, the camera would roll for five minutes.
+Leite added that when it came time to shoot the scene, she didn't really choreograph things too much, and instead told Eastwood and Vack to play it out in real time — if it took five minutes, the camera would roll for five minutes.
 If it took longer, so be it.